fnurrahmadi/data-portfolio/Telco Customer Churn/telecommunication-customer-churn-prediction.md

     PaymentMethod       float64
     MonthlyCharges      float64
     TotalCharges        float64
-    Churn                 int64
+    Churn                 int32
     dtype: object

 After over-sampling the data in our target variable, we now see that there is an equal number of data for customers who churned and who did not.
-Another observation is that all of our features are now in numerical form, which means that they are ready to be processed by machine learning models.
+Another observation is that all of our features are now in numerical form, which means that the data that we have now are ready to be processed by machine learning models.

 # FEATURE SELECTION

-Now that we have readied the data for the machine learning models, we will have to choose the features that will positively impact our predictions.
+Now that we have readied the data for the machine learning models, we will have to choose the features that will positively impact our predictions, as not all of the features in our data set may be useful in correctly predicting outcomes.
 This process is called feature selection.
-It aims to reduce the dimension of the data that will be processed by machine learning model and in turn decreases computational cost.
-Not only that, it could also help improve the performance of the model.
-Below are some considerations of which features will be used for the machine learning model.
+Not only does it aim to reduce the dimension of the data that will be processed by machine learning model and in turn decreases computational cost but also it could also help improve the performance of the model.
+Below are some considerations of which features should be used for the machine learning model.

 ## SPLITTING DATA

 Before we proceed to select our features, it is advised that our data is split into training and testing set first.
 This is done in order to prevent information leakage from the test set.
-We will not use the test set in any stage of the model building including feature selection.
+With that in mind, we will not use the test set in any stage of the model building including feature selection.

 ```python